Sublinear Longest Path Transversals: Abstract

 \section{Abstract}

 We show that connected graphs admit sublinear longest path transversals.
-This improves an earlier result of Rautenbach and Sereni and is related to the fifty-year-old question of whether connected graphs admit constant-size longest path transversals.
+This improves an earlier result of Rautenbach and Sereni and is related to the fifty-year-old question of whether connected graphs admit longest path transversals of constant size.
 The same technique allows us to show that $2$-connected graphs admit sublinear longest cycle transversals.

-We also make progress toward a characterization of the graphs $H$ such that every connected $H$-free graph has a longest path transversal of size $1$.
-In particular, we show that the graphs $H$ on at most $4$ vertices satisfying this property are exactly the linear forests.

-Finally, we show that if the order of a connected graph $G$ is large relative to its connectivity $\kappa(G)$ and $\alpha(G) \le \kappa(G) + 2$, then each vertex of maximum degree forms a longest path transversal of size $1$.